-- 27.9 Most of the major projects which are key to the delivery of the Core Strategy are located at Hemel Hempstead.
-Many of these projects have their roots in the Hemel 2020 Vision (now part of the Dacorum Development Programme), and are strengthened by the Core Strategy and other DPDs. - 27.10 Delivery of the key projects is crucial for the fulfilment of the Council's regeneration aims which are embedded in the borough and Hemel Hempstead visions.
+- 28.9.
+Most of the major projects which are key to the delivery of the Core Strategy are located at Hemel Hempstead.
+Many of these projects have their roots in the Hemel 2020 Vision, and are strengthened by the Core Strategy and other DPDs. - 28.10.
+Delivery of the key projects is crucial for the fulfilment of the Council's regeneration aims which are embedded in the borough and Hemel Hempstead visions.
 The Hemel Hempstead Place Strategy, the Sustainable Development Strategy and other policies in the Core Strategy form the basic framework for their delivery.
-This will be developed through other documents such as the Hemel Hempstead Town Centre Masterplan, the East Hemel Hempstead Area Action Plan and the Site Allocations DPD to ensure that the appropriate planning principles and requirements are in place to ensure successful delivery.
+This will be developed through LDDs such as the Hemel Hempstead Town Centre Masterplan, the East Hemel Hempstead AAP and the Site Allocations DPD to ensure that the appropriate planning principles and requirements are in place to ensure successful delivery.